 Military Scholarships & Careers - Want to learn more about military scholarships and careers?
 Stop by and see a recruiter during lunch.
 Tables are posted outside the Cafeteria.

-North Carolina School of Science & Mathematics - North Carolina School of Science & Mathematics (opens in new tab) is a residential school for academically gifted students who particulary excel in the areas of math and science.
+North Carolina School of Science & Mathematics - North Carolina School of Science & Mathematics (opens in new tab) is a residential school for academically gifted students who particularly excel in the areas of math and science.
 Students who are accepted will transfer to the school for their junior and senior years and graduate from the school.
-Applicants are required to take the SAT I. Contact School Counseling Services for more information.
+Applicants are required to take the SAT I. Contact your counselor for more information.

 Page Program - Page Program (opens in new tab) - North Carolina House of Representatives Page Program affords youth from across the Senate an opportunity to see firsthand how laws are made by participating in the legislative process.
 Young people between the ages of 15 and 18 (or currently in the ninth grade) and in good academic standing at their schools can help in the Representatives’ offices, in committee meetings, and during daily Sessions for one week while the General Assembly is in session.
 Please see a School Counselor for additional information.